Analysis | What the political shift in rural counties looks like since 2000

 The sociological exploration aside, it’s useful to understand what that political shift looks like.
 It is the case that rural areas have grown more densely Republican even over the past two decades and, in fact, that this shift has happened quickly enough that it helps offset the decline in rural population that’s happening at the same time.

-“Republicans’ plight as the rural party of a increasingly non-rural nation has so far been balanced out by the fact that rural America has moved toward the GOP at a faster pace since the 1990s than urban America has shifted away,” political scientist David Hopkins wrote last year.
+“Republicans’ plight as the rural party of a increasingly nonrural nation has so far been balanced out by the fact that rural America has moved toward the GOP at a faster pace since the 1990s than urban America has shifted away,” political scientist David Hopkins wrote last year.
 “When combined with the structural biases of the electoral college and Senate in favor of rural voters, the current Republican popular coalition can easily remain fully competitive in national elections.”

 The data reinforces that point.
 From 2000 to 2020 — and particularly in the last two, Trump-inflected elections — rural counties shifted to the right more than urban counties moved to the left.
 That’s helped rural areas add votes on net even as they trail urban counties in terms of population.
 On the graph at right below, you can see the net vote totals from each type of county.
 That the Democrat earned far more votes in 2016 than the Republican was offset by the Republican’s votes coming in rural areas that cumulatively hold disproportionate power in the electoral college.